Bipin-Gouda/Tableau-Projects/README.md

-# Tableau-Projects : Dashboards made with thes help of Tableau to garner insights on Data Analysis Problems
+# Tableau-Projects : Dashboards made with the help of Tableau to garner insights on Data Analysis Problems
 1. Covid-19 Dashboard

  Image - 1